shomali11/xredis/README.md

 ## Example 4

-Using the `Echo` & `Info` commands to echo messages and return redis' information and statistics
+Using the `Ping`, `Echo` & `Info` commands to ping, echo messages and return redis' information and statistics

 ```go
 package main